jscslg/jscslg/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Django
-- 🤔 I’m expanding my skills on ...
-Django
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... jscslg27@gmail.com
+- 📫 How to reach me: ... https://www.linkedin.com/in/jatinsinghchug/
 - ⚡ Fun fact: ...
 I love coding